-Investment spending accelerated in the fourth quarter of 2021 (to 2.8% compared to the previous period, from 1.8%), driven both by the construction component and by spending on plant and machinery.
-However, the most recent indicators point to a weakening of capital accumulation in the first few months of the current year.
-According to the processing of the data of the Italian Leasing Association (Assilea), in the two-month period January-February the value of lease contracts for the financing of industrial vehicles decreased, against a slight increase in the sector of capital goods.
-In the valuations of companies, the conditions for investment deteriorated sharply in all sectors, but companies continue to anticipate an expansion of fixed investment expenditure this year, albeit at a more moderate pace than expected in the last survey.
+In the first quarter, investment expenditure accelerated further (to 3.9% on the previous period, from 3.1% in the fourth), driven by both that in plant and machinery and, to a greater extent, by investments in construction.
+However, the most recent indicators point to a slowdown in the course of the spring, more marked for machinery purchases.
+On the basis of the processing of the data of the Italian Leasing Association (Assilea), in the two-month period April-May the value of lease contracts for the financing of industrial vehicles and capital goods has decreased.